Bioconductor/Contributions/CONTRIBUTING.md

 ## What to Expect

-* A new package is initially labeled as '1a. awaiting moderation'.
+* A new package is initially labeled as `1. awaiting moderation`.
-  A _Bioconductor_ team member will take a very brief look at your package, to ensure that it is intended for _Bioconductor_.
-Appropriate packages will be labelled '1b. awaiting git addition.
+  A _Bioconductor_ team member will take a very brief look at your package, to ensure that it is not doing anything malicious or inappropriate.
+Packages that pass this stage will be labelled `pre-check passed`.

-* The moderator will add your package as a repository to the git.bioconductor.org git server, copy the SSH keys from your github account to the [BiocCredentials][15] application, and assign a reviewer.
-The package will be labelled '2.
-Review in progress'.
+* The moderator will add your package as a repository to the git.bioconductor.org git server, copy the SSH keys from your github account to the [BiocCredentials][15] application and the issue labelled `pre-review`.

   ALL CHANGES TO YOUR PACKAGE must be pushed to the git.bioconductor.org repository created in this step.
 See the [new package workflow][14] for instructions on pushing changes to your git.bioconductor.org repository.

 * The package will be submitted to the _Bioconductor_ build system.
 The system will check out your package from